-Financing charges, as specified under the Murabaha financing agreement are payable in quarterly instalments over five years.
-The new facility is secured partially by a guarantee from Mobile Telecommunications Company K.S.C and a pledge of shares of the Company owned by some of the founding shareholders.
+Financing charges, as specified under the "Murabaha financing agreement" are payable in quarterly installments over five years.
+The new facility is secured partially by a guarantee from Mobile Telecommunications Company K.S.C and a pledge of shares of the Company owned by some of the founding shareholders and assignment of certain contracts and receivables.